A mother holding her baby - You are the best, Mom!

 • RUS – Она немка, но она хорошо говорит и по-фински и по-шведски.

 There are five languages listed above.
-Only in two of them do we need capital letters, as the examples show.
+In two of them, we need capital letters, as the examples show.
 So, technically speaking, there is a big chance that many learners of English as a foreign language find this challenging.

 *However, do not forget that German uses capital letters for all nouns, and all the words we are focusing on above are nouns.

-So far we were talking about proper adjectives1 but in the case of languages what seems to be a proper adjective is actually a proper noun2.
+So far, we talked about proper adjectives1 but, in the case of languages, what seems to be a proper adjective is a proper noun2.

 Here is how we would try to confirm that:

 That being said, we can talk about the nationalities of people not only by using the derivative words above.
-There are other nationality nouns we can use, but not for all nationalities.
+There are other nationality nouns we can use in some cases.

 Denmark